The colourful glowing head of a Chinese dragon at night The colourful glowing head of a Chinese dragon at night

 Feast beneath the wishing tree

-This January, Samyukta Nair invites guests to celebrate the Year of the Wood Snake at MiMi Mei Fair, with the return of its iconic wishing tree, symbolising hope and renewal.
+This year, Mimi Mei Fair invites guests to celebrate the Year of the Fire Horse with the return of its iconic wishing tree, symbolising hope and renewal.
 The tree is adorned with traditional red Chinese lanterns and colours representing success and good fortune.
-The celebration features a bespoke feasting menu, with highlights such as "Basket of Wealth" dim sum, “Fortune Crispy Norfolk Pork”, and “Serpent's Treasure” chocolate mousse.
+The celebration features a bespoke feasting menu, with highlights such as "Basket of Wealth" dim sum, “Fortune Crispy Norfolk Pork”, and baiju baba for dessert.

 Din Tai Fung Covent Garden